 Led and coordinated a $60 million multi-user, inter-disciplinary research facility and currently enabling medical device prototying and small volume manufacture.
 Active contributor to science policy with a focus on innovation and long-term strategy, early- and mid-career researchers, and diversity and inclusion.

 Professor Sriram contributes extensively to science policy and advocacy.
-He is the current President of the national peak body Science & Technology Australia, and has served on the Board of Science & Technology Australia since 2018.
+He was the President of the national peak body Science & Technology Australia, and has served on the Board of Science & Technology Australia since 2018.
 He delivered a National Press Club address on research translation, a connected innovation ecosystem, and mechanisms to maximise Australian R&D investment.

 RMIT University acknowledges the people of the Woi wurrung and Boon wurrung language groups of the eastern Kulin Nation on whose unceded lands we conduct the business of the University.
 RMIT University respectfully acknowledges their Ancestors and Elders, past and present.
 RMIT also acknowledges the Traditional Custodians and their Ancestors of the lands and waters across Australia where we conduct our business - Artwork 'Sentient' by Hollie Johnson, Gunaikurnai and Monero Ngarigo.